Covid 19 coronavirus: Sir John Key's economic warning for New Zealand

 "You can create the arguments that people should have been in forced mandatory lockup, not self-isolation, but the reality is that the level of community transmission – it looks pretty low."

-He added that the information gathered from observing other places where the coronavirus struck would have proved significantly helpful for the New Zealand Government to implement their plans.
+He said the information gathered from observing other places where the coronavirus struck would have proved significantly helpful for the New Zealand Government to implement its plans.

 "In London and New York and places where it's been terrible – Italy and Spain – they didn't have the learnings that we had from them.
 The reality was it just got away on them, and they're big cities where it's very hard to self-isolate, and there's just a lot more people."